OpenChannelSSD/liblightnvm/README.md

 # API

-Liblightnvm allows direct usage of physical flash blocks.
+liblightnvm allows direct usage of physical flash blocks.
 This means that the library user is responsible for managing flash constraints such as writing sequentially within a flash block, writing/erasing at flash page granularity, reading at a sector granularity, etc.

-Liblightnvm also provides a beam abstraction, encapsulating some of these responsibilities, see section X.

 Data structures for representing luns, blocks, and pages are described in the following section.
 Followed by a description the functions for provisioning